AllanWang/KAU/README.md

 As mentioned, blank items will be ignored, so feel free to create a bunch of empty lines to facilitate updating the items in the future.

+<a name="ripple-canvas"></a>
+## Ripple Canvas

+Ripple canvas provides a way to create simultaneous ripples against a background color.
+They can be used as transitions, or as a toolbar background to replicate the look for [Google Calendar](https://stackoverflow.com/questions/27872324/how-can-i-animate-the-color-change-of-the-statusbar-and-toolbar-like-the-new-ca)

+<a name="timber-logger"></a>
+## Timber Logger

+[Timber](https://github.com/JakeWharton/timber)'s DebugTree uses the tag to specify the current class that is being logged.
+To add the tag directly in the message, create an object that extends the TimberLogger class with the tag name as the argument.

 <a name="extensions"></a>
 ## Extension Functions

-> "[Extensions](https://kotlinlang.org/docs/reference/extensions.html) provides the ability to extend a class with new functionality without having to inherit from the class"
+> "[Extensions](https://kotlinlang.org/docs/reference/extensions.html) provide the ability to extend a class with new functionality without having to inherit from the class"

 ### AnimUtils
 > Extends View